Understanding Graceful Routing Engine Switchover

-The new master Routing Engine and the Packet Forwarding Engine then become synchronized.
-If the new master Routing Engine detects that the Packet Forwarding Engine state is not up to date, it resends state update messages.
+The new primary Routing Engine and the Packet Forwarding Engine then become synchronized.
+If the new primary Routing Engine detects that the Packet Forwarding Engine state is not up to date, it resends state update messages.

 Starting with Junos OS Release 12.2, if adjacencies between the restarting router and the neighboring peer 'helper' routers time out, graceful restart protocol extensions are unable to notify the peer 'helper' routers about the impending restart.
 Graceful restart can then stop and cause interruptions in traffic.

 To ensure that these adjacencies are maintained, change the hold-time for IS-IS protocols from the default of 27 seconds to a value higher than 40 seconds.

 Successive Routing Engine switchover events must be a minimum of 240 seconds (4 minutes) apart after both Routing Engines have come up.